-In today’s world, it is increasingly common for kids to be raised other than biological adults.
+In today’s world, it is increasingly common for kids to be raised other than biological parents.
 Sometimes this is done informally.
 This is most common when parents get sick, become incarcerated, cope with addiction issues, or simply are having a difficult time serving as parents.
 They may reach out to their own parents, other relatives, or trusted friends to take their kids in.
 In many cases, no one seeks legal advice or turns to the court system in the process.
 It just happens.
 The kids pack their clothes and personal items and sleep at someone else’s place.
 Nothing else really changes other than where they sleep at night.
 This may work without incident, but it can be problematic when medical treatment, school issues, or legal problems arise with these children.
 The biological parents may be the only ones to deal legally with these issues, and the health care professionals, school administrators and legal authorities may be restricted from talking with you.
 If the parents are no longer in the picture, it leaves all involved parties with a dilemma.

 Whenever a third party intervenes to be the primary authority-figure in the life of a child, we recommend that formal legal action be taken at the outset.
 That way, these third parties will be vested with the legal authority to deal with medical, educational, and legal issues the moment they arise.
 Under Indiana law, there are multiple ways to convey legal rights to third parties; however, there are two broad, primary ways that are most common-guardianship and third-party custody.
 Some people use the terms third-party custodianship and guardianship interchangeably.
 This is not accurate.
 These are very similar concepts in their intended result in that they convey very broad powers like a parent would have.
 However, guardianship comes with very specific duties and reporting requirements that are not statutorily required of custodians.